PCI Compliance Requirements: Network Security

 - Guide and approve the evaluation scope.

-- Document and verify all organisational and technical documentation.
+- Document and verify all organizational and technical documentation.

 - Ensuring the use of PCI data security protocols.

-- Guide your organisation through the audit process.
+- Guide your organization through the audit process.

 - Determine whether PCI DSS standards are satisfied.